dcampillo/arr-unmonitor/README.md

 - The script have been tested with Python 3.8.x and  3.9.x

 ## Installation
-Requireds depedencies are listed in requirements.txt
+Requireds dependencies are listed in requirements.txt
-- to install the depedencies: pip install -r requirements.txt
+- to install the dependencies: `pip install -r requirements.txt`

 You can use the script with or without a configuration file: